Who is Next Gen Men?

 360ºkids is one of York Region’s longstanding community resource groups providing programs and supports for families, children, and at-risk and homeless youth.
 Their holistic approach is: Surrounding kids in crisis with care.
 360ºkids serves as our Organizational Mentor for the OTF Youth Opportunity Fund.

-We partnered with the WSN of York Region to create and deliver a customized series of workshops for the grade 8 guys at Black River Public School on bullying, healthy relationships, boundaries, and consent.
+We partnered with the WSN of York Region in 2016 to create and deliver a customized series of workshops for the grade 8 guys at Black River Public School on bullying, healthy relationships, boundaries, and consent.

 YouthREX’s team at York University supported our initial efforts to evaluate, measure, and improve the impact of our programs and helped us produce our first report card!
 We were part of YouthREX’s first cohort of Customized Evaluation Supports, which offers one-on-one evaluation supports for grassroots youth organizations across Ontario.